aaronBurns59/TOA_Project/overview.md

 ![K Constants](Images/K.png "List of Constants K")

 ### S
 * S is a constant 2D array of ints that contains static values that are used in the bit shifting process (more on this later).
-These ints are used in the operations of the hasing process, the first row in the 2D array is used in the first round, and given that there are 16 operations per round the values in the columns are used 4 times each.
+These ints are used in the operations of the hashing process, the first row in the 2D array is used in the first round, and given that there are 16 operations per round the values in the columns are used 4 times each.
 ![S Code](Images/S.png "List of Constants S in code")
 ![S Constants](Images/S2.png "List of Constants S")